 Measuring Basal Temperature

-Even though measuring temperature sounds simple, you should keep few things in mind before measuring it to find the average basal temperature.
+Even though measuring temperature sounds simple, you should keep a few things in mind before measuring it to find the average basal temperature.
 Remember these important points when you use the thyroid temperature chart.
 (R)

 - Using an accurate thermometer is essential; a fertility/basal thermometer is an accurate one.